ostreedev/ostree/docs/ima.md

 file, and policies can be applied to e.g. require that code executed by the root user have a valid signed digest.

-The alignment between Linux IMA and ostree is quite strong.
+The alignment between Linux IMA and OSTree is quite strong.
 OSTree provides a content-addressable object store, where files are intended to be immutable.
 This is implemented with a basic read-only bind mount.